-Entry code

-Unit 1 External assessment

-Unit 2 Internal assessment

-Unit 3 Internal assessment

-Cash in code
+Entry code Unit 1 Introduction to the built environment On-screen external assessment E819U1 Unit 2 Designing the built environment Internal assessment E819U2 Unit 3 Constructing the Built Environment Internal assessment E819U3 Cash in code E819QA

-7 Awarding, grading and reporting
+7. Awarding, grading and reporting

-Vocational Awards are awarded on an 8-point scale: Level 2 Distinction, Level 2 Distinction, Level 2 Merit, Level 2 Pass, Level 1 Distinction, Level 1 Distinction, Level 1 Merit, Level 1 Pass.
+Vocational Awards are awarded on an 8-point scale: Level 2 Distinction\, Level 2 Distinction, Level 2 Merit, Level 2 Pass, Level 1 Distinction\, Level 1 Distinction, Level 1 Merit, Level 1 Pass.
 Candidates who do not achieve the uniform marks required to achieve a Level 1 Pass will have their achievement recorded as U (unclassified) and will not receive a certificate.